attribyte/pubsubhub/README.md

 * `javadoc` - Generates javadoc.
 * `cleandoc` - Removes generated javadoc.

-For Scala users, an sbt build is also available.

 ##H2 Quick Start

 [H2](http://www.h2database.com/html/main.html) is an embedded database that can store tables in-memory